Lesterpaintstheworld/terminal-velocity/team_echo/demande.md

 ## Expected Deliverables
 - A detailed character profile for Echo, including background, personality traits, motivations, relationships, and aspirations.
+- Create a comprehensive character profile that informs Echo's role in the narrative and interactions with other characters.

 ### AI Rights Movement